Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: Related Work

-\looseness+1 Prior work has shown that hammers and machine learning techniques are complementary~\cite{Jiang2022Thor, First22icse}, and that performance can be improved if they are combined in new ways.
-Thor~\cite{Jiang2022Thor} fine-tunes an LLM to learn when to apply Sledgehammer to solve a subgoal versus when to predict something from the tactic language.
-By contrast, \tool does not use a fine-tuned LLM, samples whole proofs rather than tactics, and its calls to the hammer are not predicted.
+Hammers and machine learning techniques are complementary~\cite{Jiang2022Thor, First22icse}.
+Thor~\cite{Jiang2022Thor} fine-tunes an LLM to learn when to apply Sledgehammer vs. predict a tactic.
+By contrast, \tool samples whole proofs rather than tactics and calls hammer without fine-tuning.
+Focusing on formalizing math, DraftSketchProve~\cite{jiang2023draft} uses an LLM to translate informal proofs into formal proof sketches with holes, filling the holes with Sledgehammer.
+Others extend this framework~\cite{zheng2023lyra, wanglego, zhao2023decomposing}.
+LEGO~\cite{wanglego} decomposes theorems into helper lemmas using an LLM, but provides no guarantee that proving them will prove the original theorem; by contrast, \tool uses the theorem prover to decompose goals with such a guarantee.

-\looseness+1 With a focus on formalizing mathematics, DraftSketchProve (DSP)~\cite{jiang2023draft} uses informal proofs as drafts for an LLM to translate into a formal proof sketch with holes, filling in the holes with calls to Sledgehammer.
-Lyra~\cite{zheng2023lyra} improves on DSP with correction mechanisms that fix incorrect tool usage and conjectures.
-Continuing to improve upon DSP, LEGO-prover~\cite{wanglego} augments an LLM with a skill library that grows throughout proof search, while other work~\cite{zhao2023decomposing} focuses on rewriting informal proofs to more closely follow formal proofs.
-Mustard~\cite{huang2024mustard} is an iterative data generation framework that allows for iteratively generating and revising informal proofs and autoformalizing them in Lean.
-Our approach does not rely on the availability of natural language proofs to synthesize a decomposition and recovers from errors through recursion.

-\looseness+1 LeanDojo~\cite{Yang23} trains a model to select relevant premises (lemmas and defintions) at each proof step.
-Magnushammer~\cite{Mikula24} takes this further and trains a model to rerank the selected premises to prioritize which fit in the LLM input. \tool simply uses the preceding lemmas in the file, though could benefit from a premise selection model to provide information just as we showed it benefited from external information in the form of an oracle's perfect premises.
+LeanDojo~\cite{Yang23} and Magnushammer~\cite{Mikula24} train models to select relevant premises (lemmas/definitions) at each proof step.
+In addition to premises, \rango~\cite{thompson2025rango} also selects similar proof scripts. \tool uses the preceding lemmas in the file, but could benefit from a premise selection or a proof-script selection model in the same way it benefits from perfect premises provided by an oracle.

-Proof engineers often have to repair their previously working proofs~\cite{Ringer20}.
-The automation of proof repair started with the creation of symbolic tools~\cite{Ringer21, masci2022proof}.
-Baldur fine-tunes an LLM to repair proofs using error messages, but does so in the context of proof synthesis by synthesizing whole proofs again~\cite{First23fse}.
-Unlike Baldur, which only attempts one repair, \tool is more iterative in its synthesis approach.
+Proof engineers often repair previously working proofs~\cite{Ringer20}.
+Symbolic tools can automate some repair~\cite{Ringer21, masci2022proof}.
+Baldur fine-tunes an LLM to repair Isabelle proofs using error messages~\cite{First23fse}.
+Unlike Baldur, which only attempts one repair, \tool is an iterative, divide-and-conquer approach.
+PALM~\cite{Lu24} samples from an LLM and uses repair mechanisms.
+By contrast, as detailed in Section~\ref{sec:rq3}, our approach is recursive in nature.